|Nutritional Guidelines (per serving)|

 - 2/3 cup baking soda (for soda bath)

-- For brushing: butter (melted, or Earth Balance Buttery Sticks to brush onto tops of pretzels)
+- butter (melted, or Earth Balance Buttery Sticks, for brushing onto tops of pretzels)

 - Garnish: sea salt (or other toppings)

-- Gently roll chunks of dough to approximately 3/4 inch diameter thickness and shape into pretzel twists using Jules Gluten Free™ All Purpose Flour to dust the rolling surface.
+Gently roll chunks of dough to approximately 3/4-inch diameter thickness and shape into pretzel twists using the flour to dust the rolling surface.

-- Brush the pretzels with melted butter or Earth Balance Buttery Sticks and top with coarse sea salt or other toppings.
+Brush the pretzels with melted butter or Earth Balance, and top with coarse sea salt or other toppings.
 Bake for 10 to 15 minutes, or until light golden brown.
 Do not overbake.

 - Make sure soda bath is at a rolling bath before boiling pretzels.